Shubhayu-Das/zense-project/README.md

 Further note that the shuffle cube function is under developement, it does NOT guarantee a legally shuffled Cube at all.

-The optimal screen aspect ratio would be 16:9 as in the screenshots in projec report.
+The optimal screen aspect ratio would be 16:9 as in the screenshots in the project report.

 The project report contains the link to the video of the webpage along with other details.